paddy-r/StrEmbed-5-6/README.md

 (2) Run as a standalone executable.
 This does not require you to have Python or any IDE installed.
 Simply double-click on one of the files ending with  ```.exe``` and the user interface will appear.
 Please note that two executables are provided, with and without console output for debugging purposes.
 Please make a record of the output if you encounter problems and wish to contact the developers for help.

 Several STEP file examples are provided.
 The "Images" folder contains images necessary for building the application but not for running it.
-Temporary images corresponding to the parts in a loaded STEP file are also stored in a folder called "Temp" that is created and destroyed at runtime and which the user may delete at any time.

 ```StrEmbed-5-6``` was developed in Spyder, an IDE for Python that is packaged with the Anaconda distribution, which can be downloaded [here](https://www.anaconda.com/distribution/).